mediadnan/Failures/docs/source/guide/reporting.md

 >>> rep.failures.pop()
 Failure(source='main.inverse_sqrt.square_root', error=ValueError('math domain error'), details={})
 ````
-In that specific case, the reporter was misused as all steps are mandatory and dependent.
+In this example, the reporter was misused as all steps are mandatory and dependent,
-In cases like this one, we really want the function to fail and skip the remaining code,
+so in cases like this we really want the function to fail and skip the remaining code,
 and only handle the that failure outside.
-Returning ``None`` in this case can become buggy if the calling function expects an actual ``float``.
+Returning ``None`` can also become buggy if the calling function expects an actual ``float``.

 A better alternative in this case is to use ``Reporter`` as a failure context instead of using it as a failure reporter,
 this can be achieved by using the ``with`` statement to label each part of code.